GeekyShiva/Self-Driving-Car/Project Docs/SRS.md

 - **Yash Deepak Vaidya**  U101115FCS182
 - **Tanmay Ekanath Patil**  U101115FCS164

-**Some of the software design functions and precedures have changed across developement process and will soon be updates here**
+**Some of the software design functions and procedures have changed across developement process and will soon be updates here**

 # 1. Introduction